CGCookie/retopoflow/help/changelist.md

 ### RetopoFlow 3.2.5&rarr;3.2.6

-- Added vertex pinning and unpinning, where pinned vertices cannot be moved
+- Vertex pinning and unpinning, where pinned vertices cannot be moved
+- Seam edges can be pinned
+- Option to hide cursor when moving geometry
+- Keymap editor shows keys for done and toggle UI

 ### RetopoFlow 3.2.4&rarr;3.2.5